vrresto/il2ge/README.md

 # IL-2 Graphics Extender (IL2GE)

-I recommend using Carsmaster's water mod.
+I recommend using Carsmaster's water mod to avoid artifacts (you might need to maually install it, even if it is part of a modpack you are using).

 ### Requirements
 - IL-2 Selector (at least Version 3.4.2)